dagraham/etm-dgraham/README.md

 	# queries: A dictionary with short query "keys" and
 	# corresponding "query" values.
 Each "query" must be one
 	# that could be entered as the command in query view.
 Keys
-	# can be any short string other than 'u', 'c' or 'l'
+	# can be any short string other than 'a', 'u', 'c' or 'l'
 	# which are already in use.
 	queries:
 	  # unfinished tasks ordered by location